 It’s worth noting here, by the way, that one of the best features of LinkedIn Remarketing is that it lets you segment your market very easily.
 That way, you can run ads specific to any segment.

 After you named your audience, you need to enter the URL of the page that appeals to your market segment.
 Usually, that will be a page from your blog.

-For example, if you wrote a blog post entitled “15 Ways to Double Your Conversion Rate Right Now,” then obviously you would want to target people who read that post with an that highlights your company’s CRO capabilities.
+For example, if you wrote a blog post entitled “15 Ways to Double Your Conversion Rate Right Now,” then obviously you would want to target people who read that post with and highlight your company’s CRO capabilities.

 Keep in mind that you can add multiple URLs.
 So if there are several pages on your blog that appeal to a specific segment, be sure to add all of them.

 You’re also allowed to use matching URL expressions.
 For example, you can choose any URL that begins with a certain string or that contains a specific substring.